dannycahoon/ssiintegration/Home.md

 ## Hands-on Lab Overview

 This hands-on lab will allow participants to do the following:
-- Lab 100 - Explore capabilities of Self Service Integration in Oracle Cloud Platform for Integration
-- Lab 200 - Configure a Recipe to add Google Contacts to Google Sheets
+- Lab 100 - Configure a Recipe to add Google Contacts to Google Sheets

 ## Get Started: